 Which Charities Does the Statute Cover?
-The Act has a relatively broad definition of "covered charity" and then will apply certain sections of the Act (registration and reporting) more narrowly.
+The Actatroney general has oversight authority over all charitable assets in a relatively broad definition of "covered charity"state and then will apply certainall charities registered in a state, so the Act applies broadly to charities.
+Certain sections of the Act (registration and, reporting), and notice) apply more narrowly.
 The Drafting Committee continues to discuss which charities should be covered by the statute, which should be required to register, and which should file additional reports.
-"Covered charity" is an entity that holds property for charitable purposes, but the term excludes governmental entities and businesses.
+"Covered charity" is an entity that holds property for charitable purposes, but the term excludes Act does not cover governmental entities and businesses, except to the extent that those non-charities hold charitable assets.